malthe/otto/otto/docs/getting_started.rst

 segments in a non-greedy way.
 The path is passed to the *route factory* callable [#]_ and the result is passed to the controller as the first argument.

+The following example exposes the module globals of the Python process on the open wire (responses are given by the representation string of the object):

 .. code-block:: python